 - To see more, click “Show rows” and choose a number from the drop-down.

-- Clicks on email addresses (mailto links) are also included in this list.
+- Clicks on email addresses (mailto links) and clicks on telephone numbers (tel links) from mobile devices are also included in this list.

 Other Events we Track